Enver Pasha: World War I

 Being able to communicate in German, Enver Pasha, along with Talaat and Halil Bey were architects of the Ottoman-German Alliance, and expected a quick victory in the war that would benefit the Ottoman Empire.
 Without informing the cabinet, he allowed the two German warships SMS Goeben and SMS Breslau, under the command of German admiral Wilhelm Souchon, to enter the Dardanelles to escape British pursuit; the subsequent "donation" of the ships to the neutral Ottomans worked powerfully in Germany's favor, despite French and Russian diplomacy to keep the Ottoman Empire out of the war.
 Finally on 29 October, the point of no return was reached when Admiral Souchon, now Commander-in-Chief of the Ottoman navy, took Goeben, Breslau, and a squadron of Ottoman warships into the Black Sea and bombed the Russian ports of Odessa, Sevastopol, and Theodosia.
 Russia declared war on Ottoman Empire on 2 November, and Britain followed suit on 5 November.
 Most of the Turkish cabinet members and CUP leaders were against such a rushed entry to the war, but Enver Pasha held that it was the right course of action.

-Enver ultimately proved ineffective as War Minister, and the Germans had to frequently support the Ottoman government with generals such as Otto Liman von Sanders, Erich von Falkenhayn, Colmar Freiherr von der Goltz, and Friedrich Freiherr Kress von Kressenstein.
-The Germans also gave the Ottoman government military supplies and fuel.

 As soon as the war started, 31 October 1914, Enver ordered that all men of military age report to army recruiting offices.
 The offices were unable to handle the vast flood of men, and long delays occurred.
 This had the effect of ruining the crop harvest for that year.